Rocky Mountain Spotted Fever (RMSF)

 RMSF is probably not transmitted directly from person to person.

-Small blood vessels are the sites of the characteristic pathologic lesions.
-Rickettsiae propagate within damaged endothelial cells, and vessels may become blocked by thrombi, producing vasculitis in the skin, subcutaneous tissues, CNS, lungs, heart, kidneys, liver, and spleen.
+Small blood vessels are the sites of the characteristic pathologic lesions of Rocky Mountain spotted fever.
+Rickettsiae propagate within damaged endothelial cells, and vessels may become blocked by thrombi, producing vasculitis in the skin, subcutaneous tissues, central nervous system, lungs, heart, kidneys, liver, and spleen.
 Disseminated intravascular coagulation often occurs in severely ill patients.

 The incubation period for Rocky Mountain spotted fever averages 7 days but varies from 3 to 12 days; the shorter the incubation period, the more severe the infection.